-- The mirror server host must have several GB of storage available. - The firewall allows all cluster nodes (the servers on which you want to install HDP) to access this server. - Ensure that the mirror server has yum installed. - Add the yum-utils and createrepo packages on the mirror server.
+- The mirror server host must have several GB of storage available. - The firewall must allow all cluster nodes (the servers on which you want to install HDP) to access this server. - Make sure that the mirror server has the yum or zypper installed. - If your mirror host uses RHEL, CentOS, or Oracle Linux, add the yum-utils and createrepo packages to the mirror server.